tampueroc/tampueroc/README.md

-Bachelor of Engineering - BE, Computing Engineering, University of Chile
+Bachelor of Engineering in Computing Engineering, University of Chile

-Master of Science - MS, Computer Science, University of Chile
+Master of Science in Computer Science, University of Chile

 Currently working on Third-Party Logistics at eDarkstore

-Contact: tom.ampuero.c at gmail dot com
+Contact: *tomas.ampuero.c at gmail dot com*